joomengine/jcb-documentation/058-The-Quick-Hello-Word-with-JCB.md

 5. Confirm the key matches the one published on **GitHub** to ensure authenticity.
 6. Choose **Yes, Force Local Update** and click **Continue**.

-When successful, you’ll see:
+When successful, you'll see:

-> “Import was successful.”
+> "Import was successful."

 ---